itsJohnny21/CSE-464-2024-jsalaz59/README.md

 ### Setting an attribute

-To give a `DOTElement` an attribute, you can do so by calling the `setAttribute` method that takes in an attribute (String) and value (String) as its arguments.
+To give a `DOTElement` an attribute, you can do so by calling the `setAttribute` method that takes in an attribute and value as its arguments.
 The attribute and value will then be stored in a HashMap for quick access.
 The following is an example of setting some attributes for a `Graph` (a specific type of `DOTElement`):

 ```java
 Graph g = new Graph();